-- 1.)
-TOPS Members will have a clearly stated Policy or Procedure for the Inspection, Tagging and Segregating Aircraft Parts. - 2.)
-This Policy or Procedure shall be contained in an accepted Maintenance Procedures Manual or in a letter signed by the DOM and President/CEO of the company. - 3.)
-This Policy or Procedure shall include training for the Inspection, Tagging and Segregating Aircraft Parts and a record of training maintained.
+To help reduce the likelihood of using non-conforming or contaminated parts, TOPS Members will have a clearly stated Policy or Procedure for the Inspection, Tagging and Segregating Aircraft Parts.

+1) This Policy or Procedure must be contained in an accepted Maintenance

+- Procedures Manual or in a letter signed by the DOM and President/CEO of the company. - 2) This Policy or Procedure must include training for the Inspection, Tagging and Segregating Aircraft Parts and a record of training maintained.